OrTab/restaurant-permissions/README.md

 To start with the project:

 1. Ensure you have a C compiler installed (you can use any C compiler).
 Check by running `gcc -v`.
-2. Compile the project using `gcc restaurant_permissions.c`.
+2. Compile the project using `gcc main.c`.
 3. Execute the generated output file.

 ## Usage